Genshin Impact: Nilou Skills, Materials, Talents, and More

 Court of Dancing Petals

-Bountiful Cores cannot trigger Hyperbloom or Burgeon, and they share a upper numerical limit with Dendro Cores.
+- Bountiful Cores cannot trigger Hyperbloom or Burgeon, and they share an upper numerical limit with Dendro Cores.
 Bountiful Core DMG is considered DMG dealt by Dendro Cores produced by Bloom.

 Dreamy Dance of Aeons